josedallavia/A-Machine-Learning-Approach-for-Optimization-of-Hospital-Bed-Utilization/README.md

   * [preprocess_db.py](https://github.com/josedallavia/A-Machine-Learning-Approach-for-Prediction-of-Hospital-Bed-Availability/blob/master/ETL/preprocess_db.py)
   * [clinic_histories.py](https://github.com/josedallavia/A-Machine-Learning-Approach-for-Prediction-of-Hospital-Bed-Availability/blob/master/ETL/clinic_histories.py)
   * [dataset.py](https://github.com/josedallavia/A-Machine-Learning-Approach-for-Prediction-of-Hospital-Bed-Availability/blob/master/ETL/dataset.py)

+  The functions used in each of the jobs above described are organized into the [etl_helpers](https://github.com/josedallavia/A-Machine-Learning-Approach-for-Prediction-of-Hospital-Bed-Availability/tree/master/ETL/etl_helpers) folder.

 Contains the code used for some preprocessing we perfomed on the raw data as well as a the program that allows to generate all  patient historics records.
 All patients historic records consists of a dataset contanining one row per day a patient was hospitalized with all the available data for that patient upto that very same date (images, surgeries, laboratory analysis and hospital sectors).